-Upon review of the record in this case, the Board of Appeals adopts the findings of fact of the Hearing Examiner.
-Based on those facts, however, the Board reaches a different conclusion of law and reverses the hearing examiner's decision.
+After a review on the record, the Board adopts the hearing examiner's findings of fact.
+However, the Board concludes that these facts warrant a different conclusion of law.

 The General Assembly declared that, in its considered judgment, the public good and the general welfare of the citizens of the State required the enactment of the Unemployment Insurance Law, under the police powers of the State, for the compulsory setting aside of unemployment reserves to be used for the benefit of individuals unemployed through no fault of their own.
 Md.
 Code Ann., Lab. & Empl.
 Art., § 8-102(c).

 Unemployment compensation laws are to be read liberally in favor of eligibility, and disqualification provisions are to be strictly construed.
 Sinai Hosp. of Baltimore v.
 Dept. of Empl. & Training, 309 Md.
 28 (1987).

 The Board reviews the record de novo and may affirm, modify, or reverse the findings of fact or conclusions of law of the hearing examiner on the basis of evidence submitted to the hearing examiner, or evidence that the Board may direct to be taken, or may remand any case to a hearing examiner for purposes it may direct.
 Md.
 Code Ann., Lab. & Empl.
-Art., § 8-510(d); COMAR 09.32.06.04(H)(1).
+Art., § 8-510(d); COMAR 09.32.06.04(H) (1).
 The Board fully inquires into the facts of each particular case.
 COMAR 09.32.06.02(E).